PeppyHare/r/content/notes/UWAA556/_index.md

 ---
 bookFlatSection: true
 bookCollapseSection: true
-title: Space And Laboratory Plasma Physics
+title: Plasma Waves
 weight: 35
 ---

-# Space And Laboratory Plasma Physics
+# Plasma Waves

 Course notes from AA556 at the University of Washington, Seattle